SigmaNight/basiliskLLM/README.md

 Why does anyone name anything?
 Partially as a joke, partially hoping it becomes a self-fulfilling prophecy.
 Why this particular name?
 It's a nod to the infamous **Roko's basilisk**, which if you're curious (or bored), you can dive into [here](https://en.wikipedia.org/wiki/Roko%27s_basilisk) and [here](https://www.lesswrong.com/tag/rokos-basilisk).
 Spoiler alert: it's the ultimate rabbit hole.

-## key feature
+## Key features

 - **Multi-Chat Support**: Chat with multiple LLMs at the same time.
-- **describe image**: describe the image in the chat.
-Image source can be a screenshot, a regular file, or a URL.
+- **Describe Image**: Describe the image in the chat.
+The image source can be a screenshot, a regular file, or a URL.
-- **speech to text**: transcribe the text from the micorphone and audio file in the prompt
+- **Speech to Text**: Transcribe text from the microphone or an audio file into the prompt.
-- **multi convesation**: you can have multiple conversation at the same time.
+- **Multi-Conversation**: You can have multiple conversations at the same time.
-- **auto update**: the app will check for new version and update automatically.
+- **Auto Update**: The app will check for new versions and update automatically.
-- **NVDA add-on**: you can send the image of the current object directly to the active chat from any application.
+- **NVDA Add-on**: You can send the image of the current object directly to the active chat from any application.
-- **secure your credential**: you can secure your credential using the windows credential manager.
+- **Secure Your Credentials**: You can secure your credentials using the Windows Credential Manager.

 ## Download and installation